 In 1918, an idealistic American teenager named Ernest Hemingway signed up to drive ambulances in Italy.
-Entering the First World War in its final act, he saw death and carnage everywhere — and was wounded himself.
+Entering World War One in its final act, he saw death and carnage everywhere – and was wounded himself.
 A decade later, he drew on his experiences to write A Farewell to Arms.
 The novel follows Frederic Henry, an American lieutenant who has lost faith in the war’s cause.
 His desire to flee is spurred by his love for Catherine, a British nurse who tends to his injuries.
 A Farewell to Arms made Hemingway famous, and set down themes that he would revisit many times.
 It gives a rare American take on the conflict.
-And, in neat, punchy sentences, it captures the sheer bloody chaos of war.
+And in neat, punchy sentences, it captures the sheer bloody chaos of war.

-A fairly obscure chapter of the First World War — the chaotic collapse of the Italian front — sets the scene for Hemingway’s deeply ambivalent portrayal of war in general.
+A fairly obscure chapter of World War One – the chaotic collapse of the Italian front – sets the scene for Hemingway’s deeply ambivalent portrayal of war in general.
 Henry sees no glory or heroism in battle, and he does not care for medals of bravery.
 Yet Hemingway was fascinated by war: as well as participating in this one, he reported on the Spanish Civil War.

 We should expect more wars say BBC lectures

 Is war part of human nature?
 That is the key debate in the 2018 Reith Lectures which began yesterday.
 Delivered by historian Margaret MacMillan, the talks offer scant hope for world peace.

 World marks 100 years since guns fell silent

 Is it time to stop remembering the war?
 Yesterday, bells rang out around the world to commemorate the centenary of the end of the First World War.
 Some say it is now time to move on.

 Dispute over bleak message in new war poem